Law

 2. Application Fee

-All applicants must take the LSAT.
-The College of Law recommends that applicants take the LSAT in June, July, August, October, January or February preceding applying to law school.
-April, May and June LSAT scores will also be considered, provided that the application is submitted prior to the recommended deadline of March 15.
+All applicants must take an ABA-approved standardized test.
+Cincinnati Law accepts the LSAT or JD-Next.
+The College of Law recommends that applicants take the LSAT or JD-Next prior to the July 15 application deadline.
+April, May and June LSAT scores will also be considered, provided that the application is submitted prior to the recommended deadline of July 15.
 Applicants are strongly encouraged to retake the LSAT if the initial score is significantly below the College's published LSAT median.

-LSAT takers now have access to Khan Academy Official LSAT Prep to create a personalized LSAT practice plan with official LSAT exams.
-And best of all, it’s 100% free.
+LSAT takers now have access to LawHub to create a personalized LSAT practice plan with official LSAT exams.

 Two letters of recommendation are required and must be submitted through the LSAC’s Credential Assembly Letter of Recommendation Service.
 A good reference choice is a college professor who has firsthand knowledge of the applicant's scholastic abilities and work habits and is, therefore, able to write a meaningful recommendation.
 Applicants who have been out of college for several years or who find it difficult to reach professors can obtain references from employers, supervisors, or attorneys who have firsthand knowledge of the applicant's qualifications for law study.